Damping of Landau levels in neutral graphene at low magnetic fields: A phonon Raman scattering study: Discussion

+For single layers, it is evident that an additional extrinsic mechanism must be present to account for the index-dependent broadening that washes out the resonances with $k \geq 2$.
+We suggest that such a mechanism is associated with strain fluctuations.
+In fact, while for MEG samples the graphene layers are self-protected, strain fluctuations associated with corrugation of single-layer graphene may be significant.
 In the absence of a complete microscopic theory that takes into account the effect of inhomogeneous strain in the LLs of graphene, we propose a phenomenological approach that seems to capture the essential physics.
-It is well known that strain leads to a discretization of the electronic levels in graphene that are similar to the effect of an external magnetic field ~\cite{Castro Neto,andoanomaly,PhysRevLett.97.196804}.
-Since strain in SLG over SiO$_2$ substrates is inhomogeneous, it is expected that a distribution of pseudo-magnetic fields takes place, which would introduce a certain standard deviavion $\Delta B$ in the effective magnetic field and lead to an obvious pathway to LL broadening.
-Quantitatively, one would have $\Delta E_n/E_n = \Delta B / 2 B$, and therefore $\Delta E_n \propto 1/\sqrt{B}$.
+It has been shown that strain leads to a discretization of the electronic levels in graphene that is similar to the effect of an external magnetic field.\cite{Castro Neto,andoanomaly,PhysRevLett.97.196804} Since strain in single-layer graphene tends to be inhomogeneous, it is expected that a distribution of pseudo-magnetic fields takes place, which would introduce a certain standard deviation $\Delta B$ in the effective magnetic field and lead to an obvious pathway to LL broadening.
+Quantitatively, one would have $\Delta E_n/E_n = \Delta B / 2 B$.